Tag Archives: opinion

 Given our professional and personal biases (and our penchant for arguing about EVERYTHING), Enrico and I have raised our daughter to prize inquiry, and not to grant authority blindly.
 We would be hypocrites if we had not encouraged Ross to think for herself and ask questions – to which we always gave grown-up answers.

 This isn’t a totally easy way to raise a teenager: “Why do I have to be home at midnight?”
 In a family like ours, “Because I’m the mom and I said so!” doesn’t cut it.
-In Ross’ most exhausting, argumentative moments, I have gritted my teeth and consoled myself that: “At least I know she’s not going to do something stupid just because her friends are doing it.”
+In Ross’ most exhausting, argumentative moments, I have gritted my teeth and consoled myself: “At least I know she’s not going to do something stupid just because her friends are doing it.”

 And, mostly, she hasn’t.
 We raised her to think for herself, and she does think — and, most of the time, she comes to very sensible conclusions.